ADORSYS-GIS/DGAT-sustainability/frontend/docs/Keycloak.md

 - **Environment Variables**: Store sensitive Keycloak settings in `.env`, excluded from version control using `.gitignore`.
 - **PKCE**: Enabled by default in `keycloak-js` for secure SPA authentication.
 - **HTTPS**: Use HTTPS in production (e.g., `https://dgrv-sustainability.com`) for secure token transmission.
-- **Required User Actions**: Use “Update Password” for new users to enforce secure initial logins.
+- **Required User Actions**: Use "Update Password" for new users to enforce secure initial logins.
 - **Session Management**: Limit SSO session duration (e.g., 30 minutes idle) to reduce risk.

+## Migration from oidc-spa

+This application was migrated from `oidc-spa` to `keycloak-js` to resolve authentication issues in sandbox environments.
+For detailed migration information, see [Keycloak-Migration.md](./Keycloak-Migration.md).

+### Key Benefits of keycloak-js

+1. **Official Library**: `keycloak-js` is the official Keycloak JavaScript adapter
+2. **Better Stability**: Improved compatibility with Keycloak server versions
+3. **Enhanced Security**: PKCE enabled by default, better token validation
+4. **Simplified Configuration**: Direct Keycloak configuration without abstraction layers
+5. **Better Error Handling**: More detailed error messages and improved offline support